bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 Conclusion
 ----------

-Fuzzing finding, when editing, is a productivity game-changer, no matter which underlying fuzzy finding technology is used.
+I have found fzf-based fuzzing finding, when editing in Vim, to be a productivity game-changer.

-Please give fzf.vim or CtrlP a try, I am sure whichever plugin you use will prove itself extremely useful :thumbsup:
+So I encourage you to be curious and to not be afraid to go down the fzf rabbit hole :rabbit2: